 While seven or eight may be a stretch, “King James” delivered at least one after the Heat ousted the Oklahoma City Thunder in five games in the NBA Finals.
 After all, you need to win one to get to eight, right?

 It took James until his ninth season to claim his maiden title.
 But this victory could open the floodgates.
 It’s not just that he won, it is how he won.
-Read the rest of this entry »
+FULL POST

 The Super Bowl long ago became another holiday in the USA, bringing people together to enjoy the super-hyped finale to the NFL season.
 While families gather for Christmas and Thanksgiving, the Super Bowl gives Americans a chance to party with friends.